 You may be wondering what causes PTSD.
-Post-traumatic stress disorder is often associated with the short and long-term psychological effects of trauma.
-Even if you are not harmed in trauma, the fear or stress you experience may be enough to triggers anxiety, depression, paranoia, or self-doubt.
+Post-traumatic stress disorder is often associated with the short-term and long-term psychological effects of trauma.
+Even if you are not harmed by traumatic events, the fear or stress you experience may be enough to triggers anxiety, depression, paranoia, or self-doubt.

-- Fear of death while experiencing or witnessing a trauma
+- Fear of death while experiencing or witnessing a trauma: things like survivor’s guilt can be a part of this.

-- Worrying that something bad will happen long after the trauma has ended
+- Worrying that something bad will happen long after the trauma has ended: this can make facing similar situations difficult.

-- Engaging in military combat one or more times
+- Engaging in military combat one or more times: as we know, battle scares can’t always be seen.

 Why Does PTSD Develop?

-Most of us are born with some type of survival mechanism – something that helps us cope with threatening situations.
+Most of us are born with various types of survival mechanisms, which are adaptations that help us cope with threatening situations.
 A traumatic situation can cause you to use your survival mechanism even when there is no need.
 You may react quickly to a normal situation that causes you to feel threatened.
 You react this way because you don’t want the trauma to happen again.

 Abnormal Stress Hormones